 After fleeing the trappings of fame, fortune, and success in the arena, an orphan turned beloved matador navigates the afterlife.
-On the advice of a mystic healer he journeys into the desert to perform a ritual of rebirth and burns his suit of lights, the traditional bullfighting costume.
-Upon waking he is joined on his path through limbo by three joyful yet mischievous companions, guiding spirits in the form of rodeo clowns.
-As the clowns begin to tease out the matador’s secrets and ease him into his new life they are all the while being closely pursued by their age old rivals in the struggle for souls, three dark sirens who seek the matador for their own purposes.
-The game is only just afoot when car trouble forces the clowns to make an emergency pit stop outside a rundown, mostly abandoned rodeo arena.
-There the ring beckons to the matador, but the clowns devise a way to divert his attention and bind his spirit more closely to their own.
-Nearby, they find a quiet desert town lorded over by the local sheriff, an authoritarian with an artistic streak who insists on imposing his will on sirens, clowns, and matador alike.
-While the clowns get into a scuffle in town and narrowly escape the sheriff’s clutches, one siren is left to square off with the lawman alone, with fateful consequences for both.
-Meanwhile the merry band finds refuge and a kindred spirit at the local auto shop.
-At first a seemingly unlikely ally, the resident mechanic shelters the boys and inspires the matador to open up regarding his time in the arena and its effects on his spirit.
-When the matador encounters two of the sirens after a night wandering in the woods and battling internal demons, they return to him a piece of his old life made anew.
-Thus reinvigorated by his new friends and family, he decides a celebration is in order, but the occasion turns solemn and lethal when all parties finally converge.
+He is soon joined on the path through limbo by three jolly yet mischievous companions, guiding spirits in the form of rodeo clowns.
+As the clowns begin to tease out the matador’s secrets and ease him into his new life they are all the while being closely pursued by their age old rivals, three dark sirens who seek the matador for their own purposes.
+The game is only just afoot when car trouble forces the clowns to make an emergency pit stop.
+They find themselves in a quiet desert town lorded over by the local sheriff, an authoritarian with an artistic streak who insists on imposing his will on sirens, clowns, and matador alike.
+The merry band finds refuge and a kindred spirit at the local auto shop while the sirens come face to face with the law.
+The matador’s spirit is reinvigorated by his new friends/family and decides to celebrate, but the occasion turns solemn and lethal when all parties finally converge.
 The matador makes a decision for the fate of his soul and all others.

 Querétaro, Mexico native Gilberto Martin del Campo is a graduate of The Portland Actors Conservatory.
 After spending ten years in a rock band and travelling the world by cruise ship, he settled in Portland, Oregon.
 His work includes commercials, television, film, and theater.
 Martin del Campo has appeared in productions from the Northwest Classical Theater Company, Miracle Theater, Artists Repertory Theater, and the Portland Actors Conservatory.
 He has written and directed several plays, including LEE, ADAM & SAM, an adaptation of Steinbeck’s EAST OF EDEN and THAT WAS THE RIVER, THIS IS THE SEA.
 He has also appeared in feature films NOT DEAD YET and MANAGEMENT, as well as the TV series LEVERAGE.